A proposal to probe quantum non-locality of Majorana fermions in tunneling experiments

 Topological Majorana fermion (MF) quasiparticles have been recently suggested to exist in semiconductor quantum wires with proximity induced superconductivity and a Zeeman field.
 Although the experimentally observed zero bias tunneling peak and a fractional ac-Josephson effect can be taken as necessary signatures of MFs, neither of them constitutes a sufficient ``smoking gun" experiment.
 Since one pair of Majorana fermions share a single conventional fermionic degree of freedom, MFs are in a sense fractionalized excitations.
 Based on this fractionalization we propose a tunneling experiment that furnishes a nearly unique signature of end state MFs in semiconductor quantum wires.
 In particular, we show that a ``teleportation"-like experiment is not enough to distinguish MFs from pairs of MFs, which are equivalent to conventional zero energy states, but our proposed tunneling experiment, in principle, can make this distinction.

-\paragraph{Introduction:} Majorana fermions \cite{Majorana} are localized particle-like neutral zero energy states that occur at topological defects and boundaries in superconductors.
-Zero energy simply means that they occur at the chemical potential.
+\paragraph{Introduction:} Majorana fermions \cite{Majorana} (MF) are localized particle-like neutral zero energy states that occur at topological defects and boundaries in superconductors.
 A MF creation operator is a hermitian second quantized operator $\gamma^{\dagger}=\gamma$ which anti-commutes with other fermion operators.
 The hermiticity of MF operators implies that they can be construed as particles which are their own anti-particles \cite{Majorana,Wilczek,Franz,Read-Green}.
-The key issues at this time in the condensed matter context are two fold, first, we must predict and characterize materials supporting Majorana fermions and second, we must detect them experimentally.
+The key issues at this time in the condensed matter context are two fold, first, we must predict and characterize materials supporting MFs and second, we must detect them experimentally.